siddjoshi/copilot-hindi-demo/README.md

 - **Backend:** Python with Flask (version > 2.2.2)
 - **Frontend:** HTML, JavaScript, and CSS
-- **GitHub Tools:** GitHub Copilot for code generation and GitHub Codespaces for the development environment
+- **GitHub Tools:** GitHub Copilot for code generation and GitHub Codespaces for the development environment (If not using local VS code)

 ## Features